How I Met Carol Dweck

 That is one of the great things about books.
 You can connect with people all over the world from many different backgrounds and learn literally anything you want to learn.

 I realize that a list of 30 books could be overwhelming, so I have put an * by the ones I consider most important.

-I would also mention, that my 3rd grade Sunday school teacher back in Duncan, Oklahoma, Cleo Singleton, would not be happy with me unless I mentioned the Bible.
-You can make your own mind up about how you feel about the Bible, but to me, it is loaded with stories of victory and defeat, great and horrible examples of leadership, and awesome lessons about how to serve and lead people.
+I would also mention that my 3rd grade Sunday school teacher back in Duncan, Oklahoma, Cleo Singleton, would not be happy with me unless I mentioned the Bible.
+You can make up your own mind about how you feel towards the Bible, but to me, it is loaded with stories of victory and defeat, great and horrible examples of leadership, and awesome lessons about how to serve and lead people.

 Rick’s Reading List: